 How Netflix Blocks Access in Canada

-Few things are more frustrating in life than running into the famous Netflix error page “Whoops, something went wrong…” Most of the time this means you’re trying to stream a video while sitting behind a VPN that Netflix has blocked.
-The company uses a few different methods to keep VPN users from streaming.
+Few things are more frustrating in life than running into the famous Netflix proxy error page “Whoops, something went wrong…” Most of the time this means you’re trying to stream a video while sitting behind a VPN that Netflix has blocked.
+The company uses a few different methods to stop VPN users from streaming.
 Below we take a look at the most common one along with a few VPN-related workarounds you can try out.

 IP Address Blocks

 An IP address is a series of numbers assigned to every device the moment they connect to the internet.
 They serve a similar purpose as a mailing address.
 If you want to send a package to someone all you have to do is write their address on the box and it finds its way there.
 IP addresses work in much the same way, only the packages that get delivered are bits and pieces of data.